 - Primed and finish coated all surfaces with Sherwin Williams Macropoxy 646-100 Fast Cure.

-TMI took extensive measures to restore all the structural steel for this project as shown by the various mechanical tools and techniques used.
+TMI took extensive measures to restore all the steel structures for this project as shown by the various mechanical tools and techniques used.
 Additionally, our crew completed dry-ice blasting to create a suitable surface for subsequent coatings.
 This dry-ice technique is used in indoor manufacturing facilities as there is little to no debris generated when removing loose and flaking paint – unlike the more common methods of surface preparations.
 After fully restoring all of the structural steel, TMI applied a multi-coat epoxy system suitable for USDA facilities to increase the longevity of the steel.
 These epoxy coatings will provide protection against corrosion, chemicals, and abrasions.

 With 35 years of experience, TMI Coatings will have your project completed on time and within budget.
 Contact us today at for your free, no obligation quote.